chriskuhtz/pokemonModules/README.md

 Pokemon is perfect for this, because of the topics extensive data and possible functionalities.
 For example remaking the battle system using frontend state handling).

-"Standalone" Modules can consume assistance modules and can also be deployed.
+"Standalone" Modules can consume support modules and can also be deployed.

 It is also possible to import "Standalone" Modules into other "Standalone" Modules, to create larger applications.